shivams112/PseudoQueue/README.md

 ## Application end-points

-There are only two end points in this application, both of them are POST type
+There are only two REST APIs in this application, both of them are POST type which expects JSON body.

-1) /pseudoqueue/sender
+`/pseudoqueue/sender`
-2) /pseudoqueue/receiver
+`/pseudoqueue/receiver`

 #### Application flow
 User will hit `/pseudoqueue/sender` API with transaction data and then application will pocess it by encrypting (base64) the data and then calling receiver API internally.